 Restricted Stock Awards.
-In October 2016, the Compensation Committee awarded the following shares of restricted stock (standard awards): (a) 2,000 shares to each of Lawrence I. Sills, our Executive Chairman, Eric P. Sills, our Chief Executive Officer, James J. Burke, our Chief Financial Officer, and Dale Burks, our Chief Commercial Officer; and (b) 1,500 shares to Carmine J. Broccole, our Senior Vice President General Counsel.
+In October 2017, the Compensation Committee awarded the following shares of restricted stock (standard awards): (a) 2,000 shares to each of Lawrence I. Sills, our Executive Chairman, Eric P. Sills, our Chief Executive Officer, James J. Burke, our Chief Financial Officer, and Dale Burks, our Chief Commercial Officer; and (b) 1,500 shares to Carmine J. Broccole, our Senior Vice President General Counsel.
 These restricted stock awards vest after three years.
-The amount of these restricted stock awards was based upon the Compensation Committee's subjective evaluation of each executive's contribution to the Company during 2016, as well as their respective levels of responsibility.
+The amount of these restricted stock awards was based upon the Compensation Committee's subjective evaluation of each executive's contribution to the Company during 2017, as well as their respective levels of responsibility.

-In addition, in October 2016 the Compensation Committee granted an additional award of 4,000 shares of restricted stock (long-term retention awards) to each of Dale Burks and Carmine Broccole.
+In addition, in October 2017 the Compensation Committee granted an additional award of 2,500 shares of restricted stock (long-term retention awards) to each of Dale Burks and Carmine Broccole.
 These awards vest in increments when the executive reaches the ages of 60 (25% vests), 63 (25% vests) and 65 (balance vests), respectively.
 The Compensation Committee granted these restricted stock awards as a long-term retention tool and to incentivize executive performance through a long-term capital accumulation award.
-As part of its annual review of our compensation program, the Compensation Committee announced in 2016 its intention to reduce the number of long-term retention awards granted to our executive officers in 2017, primarily as a result of the strong performance in the price of our Common Stock.
+As part of its annual review of our compensation program, the Compensation Committee reduced the number of long-term retention awards granted to our executive officers in 2017, primarily as a result of the strong performance in the price of our Common Stock.

 Performance Share Awards.
-In October 2016, the Compensation Committee also awarded performance shares to our named executive officers with each receiving a targeted share amount equal to the number of shares of standard restricted stock awards issued to such executive, although actual award payouts may vary from 0% to 200% of the target award amount, depending upon the level of achievement of the performance goal for the three-year measurement period.
-In order for a named executive officer to receive an actual payout of all or a portion of the performance shares awarded to him in 2016, the Company must achieve earnings from continuing operations before taxes, excluding special items, on a cumulative basis for the three year period from January 1, 2016 to December 31, 2018, of at least \$276.3 million (i.e., the threshold amount), with a maximum award resulting from achievement of earnings from continuing operations of \$414.5 million or more during the specified period.
+In October 2017, the Compensation Committee also awarded performance shares to our named executive officers with each receiving a targeted share amount equal to the number of shares of standard restricted stock awards issued to such executive, although actual award payouts may vary from 0% to 200% of the target award amount, depending upon the level of achievement of the performance goal for the three-year measurement period.
+In order for a named executive officer to receive an actual payout of all or a portion of the performance shares awarded to him in 2017, the Company must achieve earnings from continuing operations before taxes, excluding special items, on a cumulative basis for the three year period from January 1, 2017 to December 31, 2019, of at least \$280.3 million (i.e., the threshold amount), with a maximum award resulting from achievement of earnings from continuing operations of \$420.4 million or more during the specified period.

-In 2013, performance shares were awarded to each of our named executive officers in accordance with the same practices described above.
-In order for an executive to receive an actual payout of all or a portion of the 2013 performance shares, the Company needed to achieve earnings from continuing operations before taxes, excluding special items, on a cumulative basis for the three year period from January 1, 2012 to December 31, 2014, of at least \$214.4 million (i.e., the threshold amount), with a maximum award resulting from achievement of earnings from continuing operations of \$321.6 million or more during the specified period.
-At the end of the three-year period, the Company exceeded the threshold financial goal during the measuring period, resulting in the issuance of performance shares in 2016 at the payout level of 86.5%.
+In 2014, performance shares were awarded to each of our named executive officers in accordance with the same practices described above.
+In order for an executive to receive an actual payout of all or a portion of the 2014 performance shares, the Company needed to achieve earnings from continuing operations before taxes, excluding special items, on a cumulative basis for the three year period from January 1, 2014 to December 31, 2016, of at least \$230.3 million (i.e., the threshold amount), with a maximum award resulting from achievement of earnings from continuing operations of \$345.5 million or more during the specified period.
+At the end of the three-year period, the Company exceeded the threshold financial goal during the measuring period, resulting in the issuance of performance shares in 2017 at the payout level of 82.5%.